studyhridhaan-coder/personal-sitee/README.md

-I made this personal site for myself to displaty the projects and sttuff
+I made this personal site for myself to display the projects and sttuff I used css, html and some java